Koushikphy/CheatSheets/Mics/gnuplot_cheatsheet.md

 f(x) = a*exp(-b*x**2)   # define the curve you want to fit
 a=1;b=1                 # set initial values of the parameter fit f(x) 'data.dat' u 1:2 via a,b  # fit 1,2 column, as x and f(x), of the file `data.dat` by varying the parameter `a`, `b`
-pl 'data.dat' u 1:2 w l, f(x)      # plot the fitted function for comparison, note `a`, `b` will be used as fitted paramter set
+pl 'data.dat' u 1:2 w l, f(x)      # plot the fitted function for comparison, note `a`, `b` will be used as fitted parameter set
 ```